tdaron/neptune/README.md

 Neptune is like jupyter notebook inside your terminal.

+## Preamble

+This tool is made to be configured inside some editor to be really powerful.
+An Helix configuration is given below, but some (neo)vim/emacs configuration should be possible as well.

 ## Overview

 Neptune is a dynamic code execution server that allows you to execute Python code snippets remotely.
 It uses a Unix socket for communication between the server and the client, enabling you to send code snippets to be executed within a persistent global context.
 This setup can be useful for various applications, such as rapid prototyping, debugging, or running code in a controlled environment.